This is the sixth year with Gardener Cary George in charge of the Garden.

 The realignment of the Garden's back fence.
 The maps seen below show the changes at the back of the Garden.
 In the 1987 map we see that the old fence angled southward to where the dam was before reaching the back gate.
 The old tarvia path, going back to Eloise Butler's time, is shown following the fence line.

 The 2001 map shows the fence realignment with the fence moved northward, creating an open area between the dam and the fence.
 The old path outside the Garden space was moved to follow the new fence line.
 It is evident from viewing the texture and condition of the current path along the realigned portion of the fence that it is of newer age.
-Also there is an abrupt directional intersect of the old tarvia path, coming from the northeast toward the back gate, with the newer portion and the difference in pavement age is evident.
+Also there is an abrupt directional intersect of the old portion of the tarvia path with the newer portion and the difference in pavement age is evident.

 Below: 1st photo - the 1987 map section of the north end of the Garden.
 2nd photo - the 2001 map showing the realignment of the fence.
 Maps courtesy Minneapolis Park and Recreation Board.

-It was also announced in the newsletter that The Friends could now, once again, put on slide shows about the Garden.
-Something that had not been done since Martha Crone’s tenure.
+It was also announced in the newsletter that The Friends could now, once again, put on slide shows about the Garden using Martha Crone's slide collection which had been donated to the Friends - something that had not been done since Martha Crone’s tenure.
 President Ann Kessen wrote:

 “When Eloise Butler founded this Garden, she was inspired by the great botanic gardens of the East, but with a twist of her own.
 She wanted it to be a wild botanic garden, wild not just in terms of the native plants cultivated in it but also in terms of the setting, the presentation of native plants.
 Thus it is not simply a wildflower garden, a garden of wildflowers.
 Rather, it is a wild flower garden, a flower garden that is wild.
 This is how Eloise viewed the Garden and this is how the Garden persists today.”